Red Wings Dads: Raising the Next NHL Generation

 Adam and Kevin Lidstrom grew up with little pressure.
 Taking time to know his children, Adam had stated that father Nicklas,”…doesn’t put a lot of pressure on me.
 I always come to him and ask him a lot of advice.
 He actually gives me a lot of advice.
 Some nights we’ll sit up and talk about hockey for a couple hours.”
 Maintaining the same disposition on and off the ice, Lidstrom did not force his boys into the game, rather, let it develop on its own.
 Having found the love and the talent individually, he supports his boys the way he supported his team once upon a time; calmly.

-Adam, 22, currently plays for Vasteras HK, Nicklas’s former team.
-Kevin, 24, finished out the 2017-18 season with Pitea HC.
-Younger brother Samuel, 18, has also joined his brothers on the ice playing for VIK Vasteras HK J18.
+Adam, 24, played two seasons with Vasteras IK in Sweden.
+Kevin, 26, finished out the 2019-20 season with Enköpings SK in Sweden.
+Samuel, the youngest of the Lidstrom sons, 20, has also joined his brothers on the ice playing for Vasteras IK and Enköpings SK in the 2019-120 season.

 The Next Generation: Larkin and Bertuzzi

 Following the leadership of the great ones, the younger generation is beginning to transform hockey.
 Kevin Larkin, the father of Dylan Larkin, only went as far as youth hockey.
 Never seeing an NHL contract for himself, Mr. Larkin pursued soccer instead.
 The love of the game lived on, however, and eventually inspired his sons Dylan and Colin to find their hockey edge.
-Both boys, Dylan currently playing with the Red Wings, and Colin with the AHL Bakersfield Condors, are forging their own path.
+Both boys, Dylan currently playing with the Red Wings, and Colin with the ECHL Wichita Thunder, are forging their own path.

 The Larkin’s love of the game doesn’t stop with their contracts, however.
 Following the supportive example of their mother and father, both Larkin sons and their cousins Adam and Ryan, hope to help lead the new generation.
 Each year, the Larkin family hosts the Larkin Hockey School, a camp designed for youngsters who are passionately pursuing the game.“A lot of us that are doing this camp grew up right in this rink and it is cool to come back and give back to these kids that are hopefully going to follow in our footsteps,” Dylan told Detroit Red Wings writer Dana Wakiji.

 Another well-known hockey family is the Bertuzzis.
 Tyler Bertuzzi’s father, Adrian Gedye, did not play in the NHL, but he remained actively involved in the hockey community.
 Gedye is the owner of the WJHL Rayside Balfour Canadians as well as a talent agent.
 Along with a father whose family was founded on hockey, Tyler also had the benefit of his uncle Todd Bertuzzi’s career.
-He has officially earned himself a roster spot with the Detroit Red Wings following a successful Calder Cup Championship with the Grand Rapids Griffins.
+After a highly successful AHL career, Tyler catapulted himself to a permanent place on the Red Wings roster.
+He followed up a stellar first full NHL season (47 points) with an even better 2019-20 season (48 points in 71 games.

 Tyler and his siblings have been surrounded by hockey for their entire lives and have grown to love the sport.
 Along with his siblings, the Bertuzzi cousins, Tag and Jaden, also play.
-Tag is projected to be one of the higher draft picks come the 2019 NHL Entry Draft.
+Tag is eligible upcoming 2020 NHL Entry Draft.

 The Fathers of Hockey